gpoore/codebraid/README.md

 modified.
 The default cache location is a `_codebraid` directory in the directory with your markdown document.
 This can be modified using `--cache-dir`.
-Sharing a single cache location between multiple documents is not yet supported.
+Sharing a single cache location between multiple documents is not currently supported.

 If you are working with external data that changes, you should run `codebraid` with `--no-cache` to prevent the cache from becoming out of sync with your data.
 Future releases will allow external dependencies to be specified so that caching will work correctly in these situations.
+Note that `--no-cache` currently prevents Jupyter kernels from displaying rich output like plots.

 ## Code options